lysender/poor-cron/README.md

 The default sleeps for a minute and cycles for 1440 rounds.

 `poor-cron.sh` - you may not have to configure this file.
-This is the front end of the cron where the infinite loop/sleep happends.
+This is the front end of the cron where the infinite loop/sleep happens.

 `poor-cron-worker.sh` - this is where you put your curl commands that will in turn call your web based cron jobs of your application.